gustambolopez/s16.ai/README.md

 # s16.ai
+[DEPRECATED] shitty proxy for ai api services like groq, openerouter and gemini (barebones for testing do not use it its highly recomended you use the official api services)

 A third party tool for proxy sites that aims to be a potential alternative to direct api key usage providing clean json responses with almost 50 models and blazing speeds